floriandejonckheere/utu-thesis/thesis/chapters/06-proposed-solution.typ

 // - Version history (because strong culture of code ownership), but only from specific commits, because Link v5 refactor (@lourenco_silva_2023)
 //      Justify why this strategy is applicable, and mention the parameters (how many commits, authors, timespan, etc.)

+// Graph representation of the software system @filippone_etal_2021
+// - Node for each method
+// - Edge for each static call between methods, weighted (method-to-method edge)
+// - Edge for each dynamic call from method to object of class, weighted (method-to-entity edge)
+// - Edge for association between two entities (entity-to-entity edge)

 == Decomposition

+// 1. more automated means less work for the architect
+// 2. use knowledge of experts when available
+// 3. recommendations should be specified without knowledge of source code or intensive intervention of the architect

 // Decide on granularity: coarse-grained (class-level) or fine-grained (method-level) and motivate choice